ioBroker/ioBroker.js-controller/docs/en/dev/adaptertranslate.md

 Whenever you add some strings, you can simply use `gulp translateAndUpdateWordsJS` to add all missing translations.

+To automate translating the release notes also the use of the [release-script from @AlCalzone](https://github.com/AlCalzone/release-script) is an easy option that automates that from an english written changelog.

 ## Managed translations

 Automated translations are often not good enough or confusing, therefore ioBroker offers the Weblate platform for managed community translations: